-This study focuses abnormalities of IVD such as HNP, location of HNP, canal stenosis, nerve root compression, disc bulging, ligament and facet joint hypertrophy, HIZ, Annular Modic alterations. tear. and According to this study, there were 30.0% single-site impacted patients and 69.9% multiple-site affected.
-Similar study done in 2012 by Osama Al-Saeed et al. showed that 39% of patients had single-site abnormalities and 61% patients had of multi-site abnormalities13 but this differed from another study by Nitin Joseph et al. published, 61.5% of patients had participation at a single site, while 34.7% had engagement at several sites14.
-The most impacted intervertebral disc levels were L4-L5 and L5-S1 which was also shown in a study by Singh et al. in (2021) that L4and L5-S1 have L5 tendency to be affected15.
-In this study, patients in the 50-60 age range had the highest rate of IVD abnormality, followed by 30-39 and 40-49 age groups, while 20- 29 age range had the lowest rate.
-According to a study conducted by Nitin Joseph et al. revealed that most commonly 46-55 year age patients group had IVD problems14.
+This study focuses abnormalities of IVD such as HNP, location of HNP, canal stenosis, nerve root compression, disc bulging, ligament and facet joint hypertrophy, HIZ, Annular and Modic alterations. tear.
+According to this study, there were 30.0% single-site impacted patients and 69.9% multiple-site affected.
+Similar study done in 2012 by Osama Al-Saeed et al. showed that 39% of patients had single-site abnormalities and 61% had of patients multi-site abnormalities13 but this differed from another study by Nitin Joseph et al. published, 61.5% of patients had participation at a single site, while 34.7% had engagement at several sites14.
+The most impacted intervertebral disc levels were L4-L5 and L5-S1 which was also shown in a study by Singh et al. in (2021) that L4-L5 and L5-S1 have more tendency to be affected15.
+In this study, patients in the 50-60 age range had the highest rate of IVD abnormality, followed by 30-39 and 40-49 age groups, while 20-29 age range had the lowest rate.
+According to a study conducted by Nitin Joseph et al. revealed that most commonly 46-55 year age group patients had IVD problems14.

-Additionally, the current study demonstrates that there were 54.2% female patients more than male patients 45.6% which was also shown by Lukecha et al. (2022) affected females was greater 52.9% than male 47.1%8.
-According this to study, housewives made up 41.4% of the patients with IVD abnormalities, while other occupations made up 20.1%, business was 19%, labor was 11.6%, teachers made up 4.4%, and students made up 3.6%.
-This finding demonstrates how severe job loads, especially those that are constant and influence, most housewives as well as people in other professions like labor, business, teaching, and students (mostly due to false postures during study and Another study sleeping). conducted by Lukecha et al reports that students had IVD abnormalities at the lumbosacral spine at a rate of 15.3% and in professional (officially employed) occupations at a rate of 52.2%8.
+Additionally, the current study demonstrates that there were 54.2% female patients more than male patients 45.6% which was also shown by Lukecha et al. (2022) affected females was greater 52.9% than male $47.1\%^8$.
+According to this study. housewives made up 41.4% of the patients with IVD abnormalities, while other occupations made up 20.1%, business was 19%, labor was 11.6%, teachers made up 4.4%, and students made up 3.6%.
+This finding demonstrates how severe job loads, especially those that are constant and influence, most housewives as well as people in other professions like labor, business, teaching, and students (mostly due to false postures during study and Another studv sleeping). conducted by Lukecha et al reports that students had IVD abnormalities at the lumbosacral spine at a rate of 15.3% and in professional (officially employed) occupations at a rate of $52.2\%^8$.